 Sexual intimacy can also help alleviate anxiety and depression by releasing three mood-enhancing chemicals — dopamine, endorphins, and oxytocin.
 Endorphins, in particular, are brain chemicals released during exercise and sex that have natural opiate-like properties and can aid in pain relief and mood regulation.

 Oxytocin, also known as the love hormone, is released in response to touch, intimacy, and sex and helps couples develop a stronger sense of bonding.
-Additionally, it is the hormone that strengthens the bond between a mother and her newborn baby and has anti-inflammatory and calming properties.
+Additionally, the hormone strengthens the bond between a mother and her newborn baby and has anti-inflammatory and calming properties.

 The good news is that simply holding hands, expressing affection, and cuddling up with your partner will trigger the release of this potent chemical and put you in the mood for sex.

-The combined effect of oxytocin, the lowering of cortisol (as discussed previously), and the increase in prolactin following an orgasm suggests that sexual activity may be a component of an underlying neurohormonal mechanism that facilitates sleep following sex.
-According to a recent study, sex before bedtime can help women who have insomnia feel more relaxed and sleep better.
+The combined effect of oxytocin, the lowering of cortisol (as discussed previously), and the increase in prolactin following an orgasm suggest that sexual activity may be a component of an underlying neurohormonal mechanism that facilitates sleep following sex.
+According to a recent study, sex before bedtime can help women with insomnia feel more relaxed and sleep better.

 Whatever your age, research indicates that having sex regularly may benefit your brain health.
 For example, when women aged 18–29 were asked to memorize lists of faces and words, those who reported having more frequent sex had a better verbal recall, according to a recent study.

-According to one theory (which scientists are currently investigating), sexual activity may promote the growth of new neurons (neurogenesis) in the hippocampus — the region of the brain associated with learning and memory.
+According to one theory (which scientists are currently investigating), sexual activity may promote the growth of new neurons (neurogenesis) in the hippocampus — the brain region associated with learning and memory.
 In addition, sexual activity was associated with improved memory in men and women in another study, this time of adults aged 50-89.